Skip to content

 Headless Logging (Serial COM1)

 TilekarOS mirrors all printf output to the serial port 0x3F8.
-If you are using QEMU, you can see these logs in your terminal by adding:
+Add -serial stdio to QEMU to see these logs in your terminal.